Leasey.AI

 Application and Screening Process

-Texas tenant screening requires systematic evaluation of credit history, income verification, rental history references, criminal background checks, and eviction record searches to identify qualified applicants while complying with Fair Housing Act requirements.
-Property managers should establish transparent tenant selection criteria disclosed at application as required by Texas law, typically including minimum credit scores around 600-650, income at 3x monthly rent verified through recent pay stubs or tax returns, positive landlord references from previous 2-3 years, and acceptable criminal background results.
-Application fees in Dallas typically range $50-$100 to cover screening costs, though Texas law allows landlords to collect fees without statutory caps as long as amounts are reasonable.
-Screening should be completed within 48-72 hours during peak season to avoid losing quality applicants to competing properties.
+Texas tenant screening requires systematic evaluation of credit history, income verification, rental history references, criminal background checks, and eviction record searches to identify qualified applicants while complying with the Fair Housing Act.
+The Fair Housing Act prohibits discrimination based on seven protected classes: race, color, national origin, religion, sex, familial status, and disability.
+Dallas landlords must disclose written tenant selection criteria at the time of application as required by Texas law.
+Landlords typically require a minimum credit score of 600–650, income at 3x monthly rent verified through recent pay stubs or tax returns, positive landlord references from the previous 2–3 years, and acceptable criminal background results.

-Lease Execution and Move-In
+Lease Execution and Move-In Documentation

 Portfolio Management and Scaling Considerations